-The Hematology/Oncology Division is strongly committed to the training in and conduct of clinical and basic science research as well as to developing outstanding future oncologists and hematologists.
+The Hematology, Medical Oncology and Palliative Care Division is strongly committed to the training in and conduct of clinical and basic science research as well as to developing outstanding future oncologists and hematologists.
 Our laboratories are located in the new, cutting edge Wisconsin Institutes for Medical Research and the Clinical Science Center attached to UW Hospital and Clinics.

 Our cutting edge research includes individual labs and disease oriented working groups (DOWGS) working on treatments for solid tumors, hematologic malignancies and clotting disorders, cancer survivorship and palliative care.
 The division also has two NIH Kirschstein National Research Service Award T32 training programs in Hematology and Oncology.
 These training programs provide advanced opportunities to focus on clinical or laboratory research, and translational multi-disciplinary training to promote well-prepared successful academic careers in investigational cancer research.